 You talk about (former military President of Nigeria, Ibrahim) Babangida and the economy.
 Who were the people in charge of the economy during Babangida era?
 Olu Falae, Kalu Idika Kalu.
 What state are they from in the North?

-“We started the banking reform; the first thing I heard was that in Urhobo land, that there will be a course of the ancestors.
+“We started the banking reform; the first thing I heard was that in Urhobo land, that there will be a curse of the ancestors.
 I said they (ancestors) would not answer.
 They said why?
 I said how many factories did (Cecilia) Ibru (of Oceanic Bank) build in Urhobo land?
 So, why will the ancestors of the Urhobo people support her?

 “We talk ethnicity when it pleases us.
 It is hypocrisy.
 You said